kathir-ks/IndicTransTokenizer/README.md

 # Major Update (v1.0.0)
 - The [PreTrainedTokenizer](https://huggingface.co/docs/transformers/main_classes/tokenizer) for IndicTrans2 is now available on HF 🎉🎉 Note that, you still need the `IndicProcessor` to pre-process the sentences before tokenization.
-- **In favor of the standard PreTrainedTokenizer, we deprecated the custom tokenizer.
-However, this custom tokenizer will still be available here for backward compatibility, but no further updates/bug-fixes will be provided.**
+- **In favor of the standard PreTrainedTokenizer, we have deprecated the custom tokenizer.
+However, this custom tokenizer will still be available here for backward compatibility, but no further updates or bug fixes will be provided.**
 - The `indic_evaluate` function is now consolidated into a concrete `IndicEvaluator` class.
 - The data collation function for training is consolidated into a concrete `IndicDataCollator` class.
 - A simple batching method is now available in the `IndicProcessor`.